The GeoSpock database

 Being installed in the cloud, you can add GeoSpock database components and resources as you need them to fit your analysis needs.
 See The GeoSpock database architecture for further details about its components.

 The first step to using the GeoSpock database is to load your data into it.
-You ingest each source of data using a schema that describes the source data field types (Creating a data source description for a dataset).
-As new data becomes available, you can add it to the dataset (Incremental ingests).
+You ingest each source of data using a schema that describes the source data field types (Data source description files).
+As new data becomes available, you can add it to the dataset (Ingesting data for an existing dataset).

-Ingesting your data into the GeoSpock database (Ingesting source input data) creates a set of indexes and stored data optimized for big data searches and queries that you can use to explore and analyze your data using the GeoSpock database tools and APIs.
-This is data is then available as a dataset for you to analyze and query (Using datasets).
+Ingesting your data into the GeoSpock database (Ingesting data) creates a set of indexes and stored data optimized for big data searches and queries that you can use to explore and analyze your data using the GeoSpock database tools and APIs.
+This data is then available as a dataset for you to analyze and query (Dataset administration).